Skip to content

 How You Can Honor Your Late Loved Ones This AutumnMemorial Tree Planting

-The Living Urn is the leading provider of high-quality memory tree systems in the United States and worldwide.
+The Living Urn is the leading provider of high-quality memory tree systems worldwide.
 The patented environmentally friendly Bio Urn and Planting System is a wonderful way to incorporate your departed loved one’s ashes into the growth of a new tree!
-There are many wonderful places to plant your tree.
-One of the most popular places to plant memory trees is memory forests.
+From private backyards to national parks to other cherished spots, there are many thoughtful places to plant your tree.
+One of the most popular places to plant memory trees is a memory forest.
 As a more environmentally sustainable option than traditional cemeteries, memory forests replace tombstones for trees and cemeteries for forests.
 Wherever you choose to plant your special tree, you can track the exact coordinates with the Ecorial® app.
 Even if you’ve held onto ashes for a number of years, you can still create a beautiful, vibrant memory tree.
 When fall arrives, visit The Living Urn store to begin your memory tree journey!